jan-bogaerts/mark/src/generated/mdc_double_compress.md

   - Save As: saves current project to new location, enabled when there are unsaved changes, shows save-as dialog, calls storage service, handles errors.
   - Auto-Save: toggle button that updates auto-save state in project service, reflects project service's auto-save state.
 - Project service needs monitoring for changes to update button states.
+# MarkdownCode > components > body > editor
+- Editor component uses monaco editor npm package to display markdown text.
+- Editor retrieves text from project service and applies theme, font, and font-size from theme service.
+- Editor reloads text on 'content-changed' event from project service.
+- Position-tracking service moves editor to specified line on 'moveTo' event.
+- Component subscribes to theme service for changes and updates editor options.
+- Component monitors various events on monaco editor: model content changes, focus, blur, cursor position changes, and cursor selection changes.
+- Monaco editor always occupies all available space.
+# MarkdownCode > components > body > results view
+- Results-view component is positioned at the bottom of the main body, displaying results generated by registered transformers for the selected text block.
+- Tabs at the top of the results view show each transformer's name and key.
+- The tab content is a results-view-tab component.
+- Selecting a tab executes `positionTrackingService.setActiveTransformer(transformer)`.
+- On initialization, the first tab is selected and `positionTrackingService.setActiveTransformer(transformer)` is called for the correct transformer.
+- Create a JSON structure for all tabs with fields: key, label, children.
+- Assign the JSON structure to the items property.
+# MarkdownCode > services > position-tracking service
+The position-tracking service tracks the user's selected text-fragment and transformer.
+It keeps track of the selected line number, text-fragment, active transformer, and monitors changes in the selected text-fragment.
+It provides methods for setting the selected line, clearing the selection, setting the active fragment, and setting the active transformer.
+When setting the selected line, it retrieves the object at the line index and stores it as the new selected text-fragment if the new value is different.
+The clear method sets the active fragment and current line to null.
+The setActiveFragment method triggers a 'moveTo' event with the start line as the event data if the provided fragment is different from the currently active fragment.
+The setActiveTransformer method sets the provided transformer as the active transformer and triggers a 'change' event with the transformer as the event data if it is different from the currently active transformer.
+# MarkdownCode > components > toolbar > home > build section
+- The build-section component contains actions for the build-service, including buttons with icons and tooltips.
+- Actions include rendering all code for the project, rendering code files for the active fragment, rendering the result for the active fragment and transformer, toggling the debug state, and continuing rendering to the next transformer.
+- Button disabled values are stored in the state for updating from event handlers.
+- Button states are initialized on load.
+- Event handlers are registered to monitor changes in the project-service and position-tracking service, and unregistered on unload.
+# MarkdownCode > services > build service
+The build service processes text fragments using transformers.
+It builds the project by calling the `buildFragment` function for each fragment.
+The `buildFragment` function calls the `runTransformer` function for each transformer.
+The `runTransformer` function renders the result asynchronously.
+The debug property determines if the build service is in debug mode and is loaded and saved from local storage.
+The isBuilding property indicates if a build function is currently running.
+# MarkdownCode > services > transformers > compress service
+The compress service shortens a given text fragment and can be used for testing and input for other processes.
+It is based on the transformer-base service with constructor parameters: name, dependencies, and isJson.
+The build-message function takes a text fragment as input and returns a JSON array with two elements: one for the system role and one for the user role.
+The function also returns the text-fragment key as a separate array.
+# MarkdownCode > services > transformer-base service
+The transformer-base service is a base class for transformers, providing a common interface and functionality.
+Its constructor has parameters for the transformer's name, dependencies, JSON treatment, language, and temperature.
+It utilizes a result-cache-service to store results and track the build's status.
+The service includes functions for rendering results, retrieving values, and calculating maximum tokens.